cmd410/Rena/RenGo bytecode spec.md

 ### Load constant

->  Push a constant numeric value to the stack.
+>  Push a constant value to the stack.

 Scheme: